awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Connecting.md

 To authenticate to your Aurora MySQL DB cluster, you can use either MySQL user name and password authentication or AWS Identity and Access Management \(IAM\) database authentication\.
 For more information on using MySQL user name and password authentication, see [ Access control and account management](https://dev.mysql.com/doc/refman/5.7/en/access-control.html) in the MySQL documentation\.
 For more information on using IAM database authentication, see [IAM database authentication](UsingWithRDS.IAMDBAuth.md)\.

 When you have a connection to your Amazon Aurora DB cluster with MySQL 8\.0 compatibility, you can run SQL commands that are compatible with MySQL version 8\.0\.
 The minimum compatible version is MySQL 8\.0\.23\.
 For more information about MySQL 8\.0 SQL syntax, see the [MySQL 8\.0 reference manual](http://dev.mysql.com/doc/refman/8.0/en/index.html)\.
-For information about limitations that apply to Aurora MySQL version 3, see [Comparison of Aurora MySQL version 3 and community MySQL 8\.0](AuroraMySQL.MySQL80.md#Aurora.AuroraMySQL.Compare-80-v3)\.
+For information about limitations that apply to Aurora MySQL version 3, see [Comparison of Aurora MySQL version 3 and MySQL 8\.0 Community Edition](Aurora.AuroraMySQL.Compare-80-v3.md)\.

 When you have a connection to your Amazon Aurora DB cluster with MySQL 5\.7 compatibility, you can run SQL commands that are compatible with MySQL version 5\.7\.
 For more information about MySQL 5\.7 SQL syntax, see the [MySQL 5\.7 reference manual](http://dev.mysql.com/doc/refman/5.7/en/index.html)\.
 For information about limitations that apply to Aurora MySQL 5\.7, see [Aurora MySQL version 2 compatible with MySQL 5\.7](Aurora.AuroraMySQL.CompareMySQL57.md)\.